 Development = a process where a community of people work together to break the cycle of poverty and dependence, so their fundamental needs are met and the quality of their lives enhanced.
 Development is about sustaining growth.

 “Poverty entails more than the lack of income and productive resources to ensure sustainable livelihoods.
-Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion as we as the lack of participation in decision-making.
-Various social groups bear disproportionate burden of poverty.” – United Nations
+Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion as well as the lack of participation in decision-making.
+Various social groups bear disproportionate burden of poverty.” – United Nations Social Policy and Development Division.

 By providing low income earners with good health care and education; reducing military spending and promoting peace; creating employment for the poor; working towards a sustainable environment; reducing the gender gap; cancelling debt; increasing overseas aid; and promoting fair trade.